Chandeliers Add Attitude to Any Room

 - And the diameter?
 Add the height and width of your room together and treat the sum as inches.
 A 15 x 18-foot dining room would look great with a chandelier that’s 33” in diameter.

 Now that you know the “rules” remember, your personal style guides the effect you’re trying to make.
 An example?
 Two chandeliers over a worktable or long, rectangular dining table has a “why not?” attitude that can be very appealing.
-And linear fixtures over a rectangular table can be longer than the above suggested 33”, especially a frame-fixture.
-It’s open airy look seems to take up less mass.
+And linear fixtures over a rectangular table can be longer than the above suggested 33”, especially a frame-fixture because that open airy look seems to take up less mass.